marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 Her cinephile side appeared more recently, featuring both cult movies like *Scarface* and absurd ones like *Don't be a Menace to South Central While Drinking your Juice in the Hood*.
 I kid you not, she knew *Ali-G* by heart.
 Every single line.
 She sent me some recommendations, which I'm slowly watching:

 <img width="40%" src="movies.jpg" alt="Movie recommendations: Project X, How High, Colegas del Barrio (translation: Don't be a menace to South Central While Drinking your Juice in the Hood), Fuga de Cerebros (1 > 2, translation: Brain Drain), Un espía y medio (translation: Central Intelligence), Supersalidos (translation: Superbad), Scary Movie (todas)">

+She had countless many friends, and was dearly loved.

 <div class="poem">
   <img alt="TODO" src="/blog/draft-aroa/art/arbolito.png">